abdojulari/transcript-editor/README.md

 # Open Transcript Editor

-**Notice: This codebase is currently in deep and rapid development and won't have a stable version until about April 2016.
-Please check back for updates and documentation.**
+**Notice: This codebase is relatively stable but still being actively developed.
+Please reach out to [brianfoo@nypl.org](mailto:brianfoo@nypl.org]) or [create a ticket](https://github.com/NYPL/transcript-editor/issues/new) if you are interested in using or contributing to this codebase.**

 This is an open-source, self-hosted, web-based tool for correcting transcripts that were automatically generated using speech-to-text software via auto-transcription services such as [Pop Up Archive](https://popuparchive.com/).
 It is being developed by [NYPL Labs](http://www.nypl.org/collections/labs) in partnership with [The Moth](http://themoth.org/) and [Pop Up Archive](https://popuparchive.com/) with generous support from the [Knight Foundation](http://www.knightfoundation.org/grants/201551666/).